abhishek-sharma-2001/tic-tac-toe-app/README.md

 ## Usage

 1. **Local Mode**: Select 'Local' from the main menu to start a game with another player on the same device.
-2. **Vs Computer Mode**: Select 'Vs Comp' to play against the AI.
-Adjust the difficulty settings if available.
+2. **Vs Computer Mode**: Select 'Vs Computer' to play against the AI.
+Adjust the difficulty settings.
 3. **Online Mode**: (Coming soon) Select 'Online' to challenge players from around the world.
 Ensure you have an active internet connection.

 ## Development